Article Overview: Pros and Cons of Living in Phoenix

 The lack of transportation is one thing but the fact that Phoenix isn’t walkable is a double whammy.
 Due to the massive size of the city coupled with urban sprawl, Phoenix isn’t close to being a walkable place by any stretch of the imagination.

-The city does a little better with a decent biking infrastructure, but overall is better suited to exclusively car travel.
+The city does a little better with a decent biking infrastructure, but is better suited to exclusively car travel.
 Sigh.

 On top of that, the climate itself removes any desirability to walk or bike 4-6 months out of the year, as temperatures routinely reach the 100s.
 But even on cooler days your options for walking are limited (and typically reserved to neighborhood walks, which can feel mundane after a while).